kumpmati/treexpress/README.md

 Write express.js servers in JSX format.

 **Note:** This project is highly experimental and very buggy!
 Its api might completely change in the next versions.
-No not use it in production!
+Do not use it in production!

 Treexpress is a teeny tiny library built around express.js that allows you to write the basic parts of an express.js server using JSX tags.
 It supports simple function components along with the built-in tags.
 Treexpress is **not** reactive, meaning the components are run only once at the start of the server, and will not react to changes in their props or contents.